shooshtarilab/ochroGWAS/README.md

 ### Step 3 &#8594; Step3_GWAS.sh
+##### (Prerequisite)

-Integrates the GWAS sumstats data with LDSC from previous step.
-One important requirement of this step is the generation of ".ldct" file.
+One important pre-requisite to this step is the generation of ".ldct" file.
 This file contains information about the cell type and the location of their LD score files. *CreateLDCT.py* can be used for this purpose.
 It can be created manually as well.
 The format is in the following way:

 >CellType1      ~/ldscores/CellType1.<br />
 >CellType2      ~/ldscores/CellType2.<br />

 and so on for all cell types.

+##### GWAS Integration
+Integrates the GWAS sumstats data with LDSC from previous step.
+Below are the inputs and outputs for Step3_GWAS.sh

 #### Inputs:
 --h2-cts \<SUMSTATS file\>          &#8594; SUMSTATs file of the phenotype to be analysed<br />